Gilead-BioStats/gsm/tests/testthat/_snaps/PD_Map_Raw.md

       x "mapping" does not contain required parameters: strIDCol x mapping is not a list()
-      x Non-character column names found in mapping: x "mapping" does not contain required parameters: strIDCol, strGroupCol, strTimeOnStudyCol x mapping is not a list()
+      x Non-character column names found in mapping: x "mapping" does not contain required parameters: strIDCol, strSiteCol, strTimeOnStudyCol x mapping is not a list()
       x Non-character column names found in mapping:
       !
 Issues found for `PD_Map_Raw()`